choutz/exotransit/README.md

 **Pass 2 (refined):** After BLS has identified all planet periods, the biweight runs again — but this time every point inside a transit window (3× the BLS-estimated duration, centered on each transit time) is explicitly set to NaN before the filter sees anything.
 The sliding window then has no transit flux to work with at those times: the trend at every point near a transit is estimated entirely from out-of-transit stellar continuum on either side.
 When the flux is divided by this trend, the full transit depth is recovered without any suppression.

 This matters because even the biweight's down-weighting in Pass 1 is not the same as full exclusion.
 A transit dip receives low but non-zero weight in the biweight kernel, which slightly pulls the local trend estimate downward and partially fills in the dip.
-For small planets — where a few percent of depth suppression is a meaningful fraction of the signal — Pass 1 alone underestimates `rp`.
-Pass 2 eliminates this bias entirely: the trend the MCMC light curve is divided by was never influenced by the transit signal at all.
+For small planets — where a few percent of depth suppression is a meaningful fraction of the signal — Pass 1 alone underestimates the true transit depth.
+The Pass 2 light curve is what transit model fitting receives.

-The result is that MCMC fits a light curve whose transit depths reflect the actual photon counts — as close to the raw signal as possible while still removing the slow stellar and instrumental trends that would otherwise swamp it.
-MCMC re-folds this refined LC directly rather than using any folded data stored by BLS, so the depth improvement propagates through to the final planet radius.

 ### 2. Period search — Box Least Squares (BLS)

-Transit signals are periodic and box-shaped: the planet blocks a fixed fraction of starlight for a fixed duration every orbit.
-BLS (Kovács, Zucker & Mazeh 2002) is the standard algorithm for finding this — it tests thousands of period/duration combinations and scores each by how well a box model fits the phase-folded data.
+Transit signals are periodic and somewhat box-shaped: the planet blocks a fixed fraction of starlight for a fixed duration every orbit.
+Box Least Squares, or BLS (Kovács, Zucker & Mazeh 2002), is the standard algorithm for finding this — it tests thousands of period/duration combinations and scores each by how well a box model fits the phase-folded data.

-The period grid is spaced linearly in frequency rather than period, which gives uniform sampling of transit repetition rate.
-A sharp peak in the power spectrum at some period P means a repeating box-shaped dip every P days.
+**Period grid:** frequencies are spaced uniformly with step size df = min\_duration / baseline², chosen so a transit drifts by at most one duration when stepping between adjacent frequency grid points.
+This ensures uniform coverage of transit repetition rate rather than orbital period.
+The grid is capped at 200,000 points to stay within memory limits; periods are recovered as 1/frequency.

+**Duration grid:** 12 values spaced geometrically from ~30 minutes to a maximum bounded by the minimum search period.
+Geometric spacing gives finer resolution at short durations where relative errors are larger.

 Two quality metrics are computed:
 - **SDE** (Signal Detection Efficiency): how many standard deviations above the noise floor the peak stands.
 SDE > 7.1 is the Kepler pipeline's minimum threshold (Jenkins et al. 2010).